Cook Islands: A drop in the ocean

-Blue water meets bluer sky on South Seas outpost the Cook Islands, where Gary Tippet achieves total disconnection from the outside world.
+Blue water meets bluer sky on South Seas outpost the Cook Islands, where one traveller achieved total disconnection from the outside world.

 “Not connected.”
 Two words to send a chill through so many device-dependent millennials, Gen X and Y types – and all the rest of us so happily entangled in the world wide web.